Steins-trait/Steins-trait/README.md

 ## Hi there 👋

-I'm currently learning python for my career, and everything I need to do what I need
+I'm currently learning many programming languages for my career, and everything I need to do what I need So far I've currently taught myself:
+- python
+- html
+- css
+- javascript
+- MORE MORE MORE

+You can find my portfolio at https://steins-trait.github.io/portfolio/

 I'm currently working on learning reinforcement learning algorithms